 SQL Formatter

-Format, beautify, or minify SQL queries instantly.
-Auto-indent, uppercase keywords, line-break clauses.
+Format, beautify, or minify SQL instantly.
+Auto-indent, uppercase keywords, break clauses.
 Works for MySQL, PostgreSQL, SQLite, SQL Server.
-Free, no signup.

 How It Works